The Soldier's Details

 - Evacuated by aircraft to 2/14 Australian General Hospital, Singapore, Evacuated to Perth, by Duke of Gloucester’s aircraft 'Endeavour' on 24.9.1945.

 Sydney.
-It is believed many soldiers managed to get back to their ship before Aquitania sailed next day 16 Jan 1942.
+It is believed many soldiers managed to get back to their ship before Aquitania sailed next day 16 Jan 1942, however Noel was one of about 90 Machine Gunners left behind who would weeks later arrive at Java.

 Banks was captured by Japanese on 8/3/1942 whilst travelling in an ambulance in transit to Bandoeng.
 From 11/3/1942 – 18/4/1942 with 2/2nd Casualty Clearing Station suffering from malaria.
 Attached to 2/3rd Reserve Motor Transport Company for period of convalescence until 5/11/1942.